mohammed-alshaibani/Huddle-landing-page-with-curved-sections/README.md

 ![Header/intro section for the Huddle landing page with curved sections](./design/desktop-preview.jpg)

-<h1>This project is a solution to the **Frontend Mentor Huddle Landing Page** challenge, featuring a unique design with curved sections created using CSS and HTML.
-The design incorporates pseudo-elements and CSS positioning, giving the page smooth, flowing transitions between sections.</h1>
+This project is a solution to the **Frontend Mentor Huddle Landing Page** challenge, featuring a unique design with curved sections created using CSS and HTML.
+The design incorporates pseudo-elements and CSS positioning, giving the page smooth, flowing transitions between sections.

 ## Table of Contents